 Creating a WordPress Block theme?
-Want to learn how to add a theme image to a block theme?
 Looking to include your unique branding into your custom theme?
 Well look no further this post is for you!

 Block Theme Template’s and Template Parts